-The cities of Concord and Kannapolis began a new fixed route transit service in April of 2004.
+The cities of Concord and Kannapolis began a fixed route transit service in April of 2004 almost 20 years ago.
 The RIDER Transit System is a joint partnership between the two cities, FTA and NC DOT.
 The Concord Kannapolis Transit Commission (CKTC) manages the system.
 Two elected officials from each municipality serve on the Commission while each Mayor rotates annually as the CKTC Chairman.
-RIDER operates seven routes each weekday from 5 AM to 8:30 PM, and Saturdays & Sundays (added Fall 2013) from 8:30 AM to 8:30 PM.
-Ridership data indicates an average 1,323 trips per weekday, 863 on Saturdays, and 614 on Sundays.
-Total ridership for FY 16 was 412,914.
-The service is operated by a private service provider, which includes all maintenance and operations and associated personnel, of RIDER.
+RIDER operates seven routes each weekday from 5:30 AM to 8:30 PM, and Saturdays & Sundays (added Fall 2013) from 8:30 AM to 8:30 PM.
+Ridership data indicates an average 1,300 trips per weekday, 900 on Saturdays, and 800 on Sundays.
+Total ridership for FY 21 was

+336,512.
+The service is operated by a private service provider TransDev, which includes all maintenance and operations and associated personnel, of RIDER.
 In 2010 the Rider Transit Center opened, located at 3600 S. Ridge Avenue in Concord.
 This is the main transfer hub and operations center for RIDER operations.

-The seven routes operate on sixty (60) minute headways and meet each hour at the central RIDER hub located in Concord in the AM and late PM, and seventy-five (75) minute headways in the afternoon.
+The eight routes operate on sixty (60) minute headways and meet each hour at the central RIDER hub located in Concord in the AM and late PM, and seventy-five (75) minute headways in the afternoon.
 The system operates with a \$1.25 fare and also offers a reduce fare of \$.60 to seniors, students, Medicare card holders and disabled citizens.
-The Charlotte Area Transit System Northeast Blue Line Light Rail Transit System is scheduled for March 2018 and RIDER is planning on connecting to the Blue Line Extension with a new, 7 day a week, all day regional express service as previously mentioned.
+The Charlotte Area Transit System Northeast Blue Line Light Rail Transit System opened in 2018 and RIDER partnered with CATS to connect to the Blue Line Extension with a new, 7 day a week, all day regional express service known as the CCX.